 What are ‘Technical Limits’ in grid connections?

-Technical Limits in grid connections is the process being rolled out by Distribution Network Operators (DNOs) and National Grid Electricity System Operator (NGESO) (as part of the ENA’s 3-point plan), starting at the end of 2023, to allow distribution schemes to connect before large scale transmission reinforcement work has finished.
+Technical Limits in grid connections is being rolled out by Distribution Network Operators (DNOs) and National Energy System Operator (NESO) (formerly NGESO) as part of the ENA’s 3-point plan, which started at the end of 2023, to allow distribution schemes to connect before large scale transmission reinforcement work has finished.

 Article by Pete Aston – acknowledged T/D boundary expert